-If you have issue with Xbox Game Bar and want to record screen and audio on Windows 10 without it or any other unknown software, you can try to use NVIDIA Share (formerly known as NVIDIA Shadowplay).
-NVIDIA Shadowplay is a part of NVIDIA Geforce Experience – a must-have companion app for NVIDIA graphic card users.
+If you have issue with Xbox Game Bar and want to record screen and audio on Windows 11 or Windows 10 without relying on any other unknown software, you can try to use NVIDIA Share (formerly known as NVIDIA Shadowplay).
+NVIDIA Share is part of NVIDIA Geforce Experience – a must-have companion app for NVIDIA graphic card users.

 Nvidia Shadowplay allows you to quickly record your screen and sound, and save it as a video file on your PC.
 It is commonly used among gamers for quick gameplay clips capturing.
 It also allows desktop capturing, which most other screen recording software including Xbox Game Bar don’t.

-How to Record Screen on Windows 10 with NVIDIA Shadowplay
+How to Record Screen on Windows 11/10 with NVIDIA Share

 The following guide requires you to have NVIDIA Geforce Experience installed.
 You can download it from here (NVIDIA official site).
 Once you have Geforce Experience installed, follow the steps below to record your screen.